AlexanderSkrock/camunda-modeler-provisioner/README.md

 npx camunda-modeler install --link-plugin "path.to.plugin"
 ```

 To launch the Camunda Modeler you need a ready Camunda Modeler installation first.
 Then you can run it with this command.
-Per default, the default installation directory will be checked, but a another path can be defined as parameter as well.
+Per default, the default installation directory will be checked, but another path can be defined as parameter as well.
 ```sh
 npx camunda-modeler-provisioner launch
 ```